elnebuloso/flex-code-html/README.md

 ## Description

-The Goal of this Package is to create as simple and MVC independent HTML Code Renderer.
+The Goal of this Package is to create a simple and MVC independent HTML Code Renderer.

 ## Requirements